-Use any attachment method as indicated below by X ow by X Restraint Type Combined weight of child and child seat LATCH (lower anchors and top tether anchor) LATCH (lower anchors only) Safety belt and top tether anchor Safety belt and LATCH (lower anchors and top tether anchor) Safety belt only Rear facing child seat Up to 65 lb (29.5 kg) х х Rear facing child seat Over 65 lb (29.5 kg) х Forward facing child seat Up to 65 lb (29.5 kg) x x x Forward facing child seat Over 65 lb (29.5 kg) x x
+Use Any Attachment Method as Indicated Below by X ow by X Restraint Type Combined Weight of Child and Child Restraint LATCH (Lower Anchors and Top Tether Anchor) LATCH (Lower Anchors Only) Seatbelt and Top Tether Anchor Seatbelt and LATCH (Lower Anchors and Top Tether Anchor) Seatbelt Only Rear facing child restraint Up to 65 lb (29.5 kg) x x Rear facing child restraint Over 65 lb (29.5 kg) х Forward facing child restraint Up to 65 lb (29.5 kg) x x x Forward facing child restraint Over 65 lb (29.5 kg) x x

-Note: The child seat must rest tightly against the vehicle seat upon which it is installed.
+Note: The child restraint must rest tightly against the vehicle seat upon which it is installed.
 It may be necessary to lift or remove the head restraint.
 See Seats (page 86).

-Always drive and ride with your seatback upright and the lap belt snug and low across the hips.
+WARNING: Always drive and ride with your seatback upright and the lap belt snug and low across the hips.

-To reduce the risk of injury, make sure children sit where they can be properly restrained.
+WARNING: To reduce the risk of injury, make sure children sit where they can be properly restrained.

-Never let a passenger hold a child on his or her lap while the vehicle is moving.
-The passenger cannot protect the child from injury in a crash, which may result in serious injury or death.
+WARNING: Never let a passenger hold a child on his or her lap while the vehicle is moving.
+The passenger cannot protect the child from injury in a crash, which may result in serious injury or death warning: It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
+In a crash, people riding in these areas are more likely to be seriously injured or killed.
+Do not allow people to ride in any area of your vehicle that is not equipped with seats and seatbelts.
+Be sure everyone in your vehicle is in a seat and using a seatbelt properly.

-All occupants of the vehicle, including the driver, should always properly wear their seatbelts, even when an airbag supplemental restraint system is provided.
+WARNING: All occupants of the vehicle, including the driver, should always properly wear their seatbelts, even when an airbag supplemental restraint system is provided.
 Failure to properly wear your seatbelt could seriously increase the risk of injury or death.